ethanchaplin/encryptimage/README.md

 #### Initializing pipenv

-In your project folder, run
+In your project folder, run:

 ```
 pipenv sync
 ```

 This will sync the required modules with your project.
 Next, start a pipenv shell within your project.
-This is done by
+This is done by:

 ```
 pipenv shell